JNRowe/vim-configs/after/ftplugin/rst.rst

 .. include:: ../../.includes/thesaurus.rst

 Break undo sequence on sentence level punctuation.
-This kind of feels better when editing prose and taking advantage of undo-tree.
+This kind of feels better when editing prose and also making liberal use of ``undo-tree``.
 Not yet sure if it is too granular.

 ::